louisvillemetro-innovation/Dockless-Open-Data/README.md

 ```
 TripID = insert(insert(insert(insert(md5(sha2(source.OriginalTripID, '256')),9,1,'-'),14,1,'-'),19,1,'-'),24,1,'-')
--- creates a new trip UUID from the original.
+-- creates a new uniform trip UUID from the original.
 This is a one-way function based on the source Trip UUID.
--- There may be a better way to do this, but we wanted to not just generate a new random UUID
+-- There may be a better way to do this, but we wanted to not generate a new UUID each time
 -- and instead wanted it to be reproducible based on source data.

--- round start and end locations to 3 decimal places: about 2 city blocks,
+-- round start and end locations to 3 decimal places
--- depending on your location on earth and city size
 StartLatitude = ROUND(source.OriginalStartLatitude, 3)
 StartLongitude = ROUND(source.OriginalStartLongitude, 3)
 EndLatitude = ROUND(source.OriginalEndLatitude, 3)